Wednesday, January 30, 2008

 INDIANA LEGISLATOR SAYS PROPOSED BUSINESS LAW IS NOT RACIST

-Senator Mike Delph, the Indiana legislator pushing for an Arizona-style business license revocation law, is taking heat from those claiming there are racist motivations behind the proposal.
+Senator Mike Delph, the Indiana legislator pushing for an Arizona-style business license revocation law,

 # posted by Greg Siskind @ 6:50 AM